curl / libcurl / API / curl_easy_setopt / CURLOPT_MAXFILESIZE

 If you want a limit above 2GB, use CURLOPT_MAXFILESIZE_LARGE.

-Since 8.20.0, this option also stops ongoing transfers that would reach this threshold due to automatic decompression using CURLOPT_ACCEPT_ENCODING.
+Since 8.20.0, this option also aborts ongoing transfers once the decompressed bytes exceed this threshold due to automatic decompression using CURLOPT_ACCEPT_ENCODING.

 Default